 What social media allows brands to do is engage immediately and informally with members of the public.
 One of the most successful companies when it comes to doing this is O2.
-Not only does the mobile service provider routinely engage with its social media audience in a friendly way, O2 seem happy to break “the rules” by responding with humor to comments that most companies would ignore.
+Not only does the mobile service provider routinely engage with its social media audience in a friendly way, O2 seem happy to break “the rules” by responding with humour to comments that most companies would ignore.

 During its service outage last summer, when network problems caused hundreds of thousands of people to lose signal completely for 24 hours, O2 used Twitter to directly engage with its justifiably angry customers.

-In a situation where many brands would have put out a blanket statement or apology before maintaining an ominous silence until the crisis had passed, O2 responded in an unprecedented way to the veritable mountain of criticism it received with humility and humor.
+In a situation where many brands would have put out a blanket statement or apology before maintaining an ominous silence until the crisis had passed, O2 responded in an unprecedented way to the veritable mountain of criticism it received with humility and humour.

 Tweets such as: “O2 We’re still waiting for that apology or maybe they texted me and I can’t see the message because my phone DIDN’T WORK,” received a genuine direct apology.